jeugster/jonathaneugster-next/README.md

 Responsive web design and static first priciples alongside Babel enable the site to work well across devices and browser versions.

-New versions of this site are tested and deployed on commit.
+New versions of this site are automatically tested and deployed on commit.